Meridian

 What practitioners are watching this week

-The week ahead has a relatively heavy data calendar and the desks said they will be watching for whether the fixed-income flows continue to build on the early signal or whether they fade against the prints.
-The early read leans toward continuation, in part because the positioning that drove the holiday-window setup has not yet been worked off and in part because the policy communication has been consistent enough to support the move.
+This week's heavy data calendar means desks will be tracking whether fixed-income flows continue to build or fade against new prints.
+Early indications lean towards continuation because the positioning that drove holiday window activity hasn't been fully worked off yet, and policy communication has remained consistent enough to support further moves.

 The daily digest